ZhentingWang/DUMP/README.md

 Recent advances in reinforcement learning (RL)-based post-training have led to notable improvements in large language models (LLMs), particularly in enhancing their reasoning capabilities.
 However, most existing methods treat the training data as a unified whole, overlooking the fact that modern LLM training often involves a mixture of data from diverse distributions—varying in both source and difficulty.

-This project presents **DUMP**, a principled curriculum learning framework grounded in the notion of distribution-level learnability.
+This project presents **DUMP**, a principled automated curriculum learning framework grounded in the notion of distribution-level learnability.
 Our core insight is that the magnitude of policy advantages reflects how much a model can still benefit from further training on a given distribution.
 Based on this, we propose:

 - A distribution-level curriculum learning framework for RL-based LLM post-training
 - An approach leveraging the Upper Confidence Bound (UCB) principle to dynamically adjust sampling probabilities for different distributions